xiaohunying/notes/pages/aws-database.md

 - Data transferred between an EC2 instance and an RDS instance in different AZs of the same region.
 - Data transferred when a snapshot copy is transferred to a different region.

+## Amazon Aurora

+- Separate the compute layer and storage layer from each other.
+- Aurora uses a **quorum** and **gossip protocol** baked within the storage layer to ensure that the data remains consistent.
+- Aurora in general, regardless of the compute layer setup, always provides 6 way replicated storage across 3 AZs.
+Aurora is only supported in regions that have 3 or more AZs.
+- There are 4 different connection endpoint types:
+  - Cluster endpoint
+  - Reader endpoint
+  - Custom endpoint
+  - Instance endpoint
+- Connection endpoint load balancing is implemented internally using Route 53 DNS.
+- Be careful in the client layer **not to cache** the connection endpoint lookups longer than their specified TTLs.

 <br />

 # Amazon DynamoDB